Skip to primary navigation Skip to content Skip to footer

 5 world whisky categories from different countries that you should try in 2023

-Especially in the last two decades, the industry has experienced a huge revival, which has seen countries worldwide take over the whisky scene and make their name known alongside the “traditional” whisky-making ones.
+Especially in the last two decades, the industry has experienced a considerable revival, which has seen countries worldwide take over the whisky scene and make their name known alongside the “traditional” whisky-making ones.

-In the Far East, one of the most exciting whisky scenes has to be found in Taiwan, where Kavalan Distillery has grown to be one of the most renowned names at whisky awards.
+One of the most exciting whisky scenes in the Far East is in Taiwan, where Kavalan Distillery has grown to be one of the most renowned names in whisky awards.

 Australia is another country experiencing a true boom on its whisky scene, with distilleries taking over in the south, particularly in Tasmania.
-The whisky here is strong in vanilla, apple and woody flavours.
+The whisky here has strong vanilla, apple, and woody flavours.
 Lark and Sullivans Cove lead the revolution.

 Going back North, honourable mention has to go to Sweden, where distilleries such as Mackmyra, Hven and Box are bringing the northern flavours (such as whisky matured in ex-lingonberry wine casks) to the world of whisky.